 A resident student is defined as a Caldwell University student who currently resides in the residence halls.
 A commuter student is defined as a Caldwell University student who is a current Caldwell University commuter student.
-Students are responsible for the behavior of their guests.
-The resident student hosting the guest must meet the visitor at the front desk and sign the visitor in with the front desk personnel.
-The resident host or guest must provide the front desk personnel with a contact number in case the guest has not signed out by the end of visitation hours.

-Designated visitation hours must be observed (Sunday through

-Thursday from 10:00 a.m. - 2:00 a.m.; Friday and Saturday from 10:00 a.m. - 1:00 a.m.).
+All resident/commuter visitors may sign themselves into the residence hall that they are visiting with the front desk personnel by leaving their Caldwell University ID.
+They must identify a host they are going to see.
+Designated visitation hours must be observed (Sunday through Thursday from 10:00 a.m. - 1:00 a.m.; Friday and Saturday from 10:00 a.m. - 2:00 a.m.).
 All Caldwell University IDs retained at the security desk are to be retrieved by the guest upon departure.
 If any resident or commuter violates the guest policy, he/she is subject to conduct proceedings.